 Every single person has dealt with a dry scalp at some point but doesn’t know what to do.
 Here are a few things you should be mindful about.

 During the cold months, you might start to see your skin dry out and crack, usually on the face.
-But in between all this, you might forget to check your scalp hiding under all that hair.
+But in between all this, you might forget to check your scalp hiding under all that clean hair.
 A dry scalp only becomes obvious, and a point of concern, when you see those small white flakes falling down.

 What is a dry scalp?